Yichabod/OSML_value/README.md

 `pip3 install -r requirements.txt`

 3. If you want to run the scraping file from scratch, you should rename or delete `scraped_contributor_information_for_repos.csv` otherwise no scraping will happen.

+Cautionary note: Github rate limits prevent you from scraping all the repos in our list at once.
+You can either wait an hour to continue again or else use a VPN once you detect blocking.